The Homological Brain: Parity Principle and Amortized Inference: Scaffold-Flow Memory Model via the Parity Principle

-\paragraph{Learning as Topological Condensation (Sleep).} Learning constitutes a global, structural phase transition in which dynamic \textit{Contextual Flow} ($\Psi \in \Hodd$) is progressively absorbed into a stable \textit{Content Scaffold} ($\Phi \in \Heven$).
+\textbf{Learning as Topological Condensation (Sleep).} Learning constitutes a global, structural phase transition in which dynamic \textit{Contextual Flow} ($\Psi \in \Hodd$) is progressively absorbed into a stable \textit{Content Scaffold} ($\Phi \in \Heven$).
 Novel experiences initially manifest as high-entropy, odd-dimensional trajectories, $\beta_1$-type flows capturing specific episodic sequences.
 Across repeated activation or offline replay, these transient loops undergo a ``freezing'' operation: their temporal dimension is integrated out, collapsing $\beta_1$ trajectories into lower-dimensional scaffold components.
 Formally, each replayed trace $\gamma_i$ is decomposed according to Eq.~\eqref{eq:homological_memory_model}, and the residual boundary $\partial d_i$ quantifies its failure to close against the current scaffold.
 Sleep-dependent learning (e.g., sharp-wave ripples (SWRs) \cite{wilson1994reactivation}) minimizes these residuals by updating both the coefficients $a_{ik}$ and the scaffold $\sigma$ so that $\partial d_i \to 0$ across traces.
 This Structure-before-Specificity (SbS) process anneals the scaffold into a lower-entropy, more coherent manifold that encodes the shared structure distilled from episodic variability.
-Therefore, Topological condensation accumulates negentropy by transforming the metabolic cost of time and motion \cite{landauer1961irreversibility} into reusable structure, embedding contextual flows into a persistent semantic backbone.
+Therefore, Topological condensation accumulates negentropy by transforming the metabolic cost of time and motion \cite{landauer1961irreversibility} into a reusable structure, embedding contextual flows into a persistent semantic backbone.
 In summary, we propose that the abstract parity distinction between Flow and Scaffold maps directly onto the known physiological distinction between temporal firing patterns and anatomical modules.

-\paragraph{Odd Parity: Polychronous Neural Groups (PNGs).} The biological signature of the $\Hodd$ regime is the \textbf{Polychronous Neural Group} (PNG) \cite{izhikevich2006polychronization}.
-PNGs are time-locked spatiotemporal patterns where neurons fire in precise sequences determined by axonal conduction delays.
-Topologically, a PNG is a \textbf{1-cycle} ($\beta_1$): it is a causal chain of events that must be traversed in time.
-It represents the active \emph{search path} or inference trajectory.
-Just as $\Hodd$ flows are high-entropy and context-sensitive, PNGs are capable of encoding vast combinatorial possibilities ($\text{NPSPACE}$) but are transient and metabolically expensive to sustain.